 Palladium

-Ductile metal, and alloys for electrical contacts
+Stretch metal, for electrical contacts and alloys

 Platinum

-Is a heavy, highly corrosion resistant, ductile transition metal.
-Platinum is not toxic, its compounds are highly toxic (chemotherapy for cancer).
-The precious metal is important for automotive catalysts, laboratory equipment, cardiac pacemakers, spark plugs.
+Is a heavy, very corrosion resistant, ductile transition metal.
+Platinum is not toxic, but its compounds are highly toxic (chemotherapy for cancer).
+The precious metal is important for vehicle catalysts in laboratory equipment, pacemakers, spark plugs.
 Nozzles, dental implants, jewelry and much more.
 Main producers (2005) South Africa (140.1 tons) and Russia (70 tons).
-Platinum to rhodium and gold in front of the most valuable precious metal and about 90 times more expensive than silver.
+Platinum is rhodium and gold in front of the most valuable precious metal and about 90 times more expensive than silver.
 Therefore, cash and investments.
-There are two still available bullion coins, the "Platinum Canadian Marple Leaf" and the "Amerian Platinum Eagle."
+There are still 2 available bullion coins: the "Canadian Platinum Marple Leaf" and "Amerian Platinum Eagle".

 Tantalum